MichalLytek/type-graphql/docs/scalars.md

 ## Date Scalars

 TypeGraphQL provides built-in scalars for the `Date` type.
-There are two versions of this scalar:
+There are two versions of this scalar (default: `isoDate`):

 - timestamp based (`"timestamp"`) - `1518037458374`
 - ISO format (`"isoDate"`) - `"2018-02-07T21:04:39.573Z"`